Rydzewski/library_visits/README.md

 This dataset was created for a University of Washington Winter 2021 Data Curation course (LIS 545).

 Note: Raw data was intentionally not added because only three spreadsheets were permitted for this project and there was no manipulation of data (other than separating the data within three tables and changing the variable names to align with a more standardized naming convention).
-All data can be found on the California Staate Libary: Public Library Statistics Portal (it is unknown if the data here is considered "raw" but for this project I am assuming that it is).
+All data can be found on the California Staate Libary: Public Library Statistics Portal.

 # Table of Contents